a-nguy4n/cse15l-lab-reports/LabReport4.md

   ## Step 7: Edit the code file to fix the failing test
   1) To edit the code of the file, use the command: **vim ListExamples.java**.
-After running the command,it will open up to the contents of the file containing code that must be edited.
+After running the command,it will open up to the contents of the file containing code that must be edited. <br>

      ![Image](OpenContents.png) <br>

   2) Next follow these steps in order to edit the code:

-     1. Starting from the beginning line, hit the key **j** until you reach these code lines:
+     1. Starting from the beginning line, hit the key **j** until you reach these code lines: <br>

          ![Image](CodeLine.png)

-         -The **j** key essentially moves the cursor downwards so that the user may access the lines below in order to edit them.
+         - The **j** key essentially moves the cursor downwards so that the user may access the lines below in order to edit them.

-     2. With the cursor on the line of ' index1 += 1; ' hit the **L** key to move the cursor onto the number 1.
+     2. With the cursor on the line of ' index1 += 1; ' hit the **L** key to move the cursor onto the number 1. <br>

         ![Image](CursorOne.png)

-         -The **L** key moves the cursor to the right so that the user may access and edit any text to the right side.
+         - The **L** key moves the cursor to the right so that the user may access and edit any text to the right side.